 edb_admin database role and edb_admin database created when creating your cluster in your application.
 Instead, create a new database role and a new database, which provides a high level of isolation in Postgres.
 If multiple applications are using the same cluster, each database can also contain multiple schemas, essentially a namespace in the database.
 If strict isolation is needed, use a dedicated cluster or dedicated database.
-If that strict isolation level isn't required, a you can deploy a single database with multiple schemas.
+If that strict isolation level isn't required, you can deploy a single database with multiple schemas.
 Refer to Privileges in the PostgreSQL documentation to further customize ownership and roles to your requirements.

-To create a new role and database, first connect using edb_adminrole does not have superuser priviledges by default.
-Contact Support to request superuser priviledges for
+To create a new role and database, first connect using edb_adminrole does not have superuser privileges by default.
+Contact Support to request superuser privileges for

 You have to remember your